Canine & Feline Dental Cleanings

-To receive a dental cleaning, pets must be less than 10 years of age, weigh less than 100 pounds and have no pre-existing health conditions.
 Because anesthesia is used, our veterinary staff reserves the right to refuse service to any pet we feel is not a good candidate for a dental cleaning.
-Request an Appointment

-*A $20 deposit will be assessed per pet when scheduling an appointment.
+- A $20 deposit will be assessed per pet when scheduling an appointment.
 This deposit will be applied to services provided on the day of your pet’s appointment.
-This deposit is non-refundable in the event of a cancellation or reschedule.
+This deposit is non-refundable in the event of a cancellation or rescheduling.

 The Texas Coalition for Animal Protection (TCAP) is a nonprofit organization that supplies low cost services to those qualified for assistance programs.
 TCAP provides services to those who are indigent and lack sufficient means to provide medical care for their pets.
 TCAP is able to provide subsidized savings at our clinics thanks to the generosity of our donors and sponsors.
 This savings allows our clients to care for their pets using low-cost co-pays.
 TCAP recommends that ongoing health care be provided by a full-service veterinary clinic.